spacelift-io/user-documentation/docs/integrations/single-sign-on/gitlab-oidc-setup-guide.md

 ![Navigate to GitLab Applications within your account.](../../assets/screenshots/1-gitlab-applications.png)

 Create your GitLab Application as shown, the application's **Name** can be whatever you'd like.
-Spacelift sounds like a great name to use though :clap:.
+Spacelift sounds like a great name to use though.

 Remember the **authorized redirect URL** we copied earlier from Spacelift?
 We'll need that in this step.
 You'll want to paste that URL into the **Redirect URI** input as shown.